 Depending on your position, this one can be useful for:

-1. If you’re a manager to understand what people have more tasks or not.
+- If you're a manager to understand which people have more tasks.

-2. If you’re a team member to try to help other people with many tasks on their name.
+- If you're a team member to try to help other people with many tasks to their name.

 Tasks should not be "Unassigned."
 Someone should be responsible, even if it's to understand the priority and give a deadline.
 If you have a team of people and there's an "Unassigned" task, everyone will play the game "Not it" or think "Jack will do it for sure" while Jack will think "that one is not for me."